 - All active batches for your companies.
 You can filter this by company, and also choose to display deactivated batches (helpful if you want to run a program similar to one you've done in the past, because you can copy and edit an old batch).

-- Links to create a new batch and to add funds to the currently selected company.
+- Buttons to create a new batch, add funds to the currently selected company and move funds between companies.

 Creating a batch: the basic settings